-(ZVS) and non-ZVS protection, as well as an integrated bootstrap diode.
-The IC protects against non-ZVS by automatically setting the frequency to ensure ZVS.
-The IC will eventually shut-down if the non-ZVS condition cannot be achieved.

-One of the biggest advantages of the IR2520D is that it incorporates an internal current crest factor driven shutdown function and it eliminates the need for a high-precision current sensing resistor that is typically used to detect over current.
-The IC uses the VS pin and the RDSon of the low-side half-bridge MOSFET for over-current protection and to detect non-ZVS conditions.
+These can result in high susceptibility to components and load tolerances and/or catastrophic failure of ballast output stage components and a short lamp life.
+The IR2520D includes adaptive zero-voltage switching (ZV, adaptive run frequency for zero-voltage switching), internal crest factor and non-zero voltage switching (ZVS) protection, as well as an integrated bootstrap diode.
+The heart of this IC is a voltage controlled oscillator (VCO) with externally programmable minimum frequency and a 0-5VDC analog voltage input.
+One of the biggest advantages of the IR2520 is that it uses the VS pin and the RDSon of the low-side half-bridge MOSFET for over-current protection and to detect non-ZVS conditions.
 An internal 600V FET connects the VS pin to the VS sensing circuitry and allows for the VS pin to be accurately measured during the time when pin LO is high, while withstanding the high DC bus voltage during the other portion of the switching cycle when the high-side FET is turned on and VS is at the DC bus potential.
-Please refer to the IR2520D data sheet for further information on the IR2520D including electrical parameters, state diagram and complete functional description.
-As a result of the IR2520D features, the IRPLCFL5E circuit using the IR2520D is a complete CFL solution that offers better reliability and longer lamp life than self oscillating solutions while reducing component count and ballast size.
+This eliminates the need for a highprecision current sensing resistor that is typically used to detect over current.
+Please refer to the IR2520D datasheet for further information on the IR2520D including electrical parameters, state diagram and complete functional description.

+As a result of the IR2520 features, the MINIBALLAST1 circuit using the IR2520D is a complete matchbox solution that offers better reliability and longer lamp life than self oscillating solutions while reducing component count and ballast size.